-To help you succeed with this, we have created a simple job offer letter template and writing guide that looks at the following questions:
+To help you succeed with this, we have created a simple job offer letter template and writing guide.

 We also have other resources on our blog that can help you with hiring your first (or next!) employee and other similar admin tasks.
 Check out our: